nelsonkimaiga/urban-octo-barnacle/README.md

 For the front-end:

--open the `intellisoft-clientside` folder on your terminal -run `npm install` from root of the folder
+- open the `intellisoft-clientside` folder on your terminal
+- run `npm install` from root of the folder
--run `npm start` and the application will run on port `3000` in your browser i.e: `http://localhost:3000/`
+- run `npm start` and the application will run on port `3000` in your browser i.e: `http://localhost:3000/`